Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: Neural Lagrangian method

 The first reason is the difficulty in adjusting the scale of the perturbations in the input space $X$.
 Directly perturbing the solution candidate $\hat{x}_{c_i}$ may worsen the solution quality if the perturbation scale is too large.
 Unlike GA, which improve solution candidates by repeatedly mutating them, the NeuLag method only branches out the solution candidates once, and the remainder of the optimization is performed using backpropagation.
 This makes it difficult to adjust the scale.
 Therefore, we delegate the scale adjustment to the neural network using scale factors.
 The learnable scale factor $\gamma$ is initially set to zero and optimally adjusted by backpropagation.
 Second, we believe that adding noise prevents the solution candidates from converging to the same optimal solution.
 Candidates that branched from the same solution $\hat{x}_{c_i}$ are likely to converge to the same optimal solution.
 We prevent this by adding random noise to the network and encourage it to search further for the optimal area.
 Finally, optimization using a noisy network allows us to sample the solution.
 Our projector network $g$, which is similar to StyleGAN, adds noise to each intermediate layer for each propagation.
 With this system, once optimized, we can sample a large number of solutions simply by iteratively propagating the projector network $g$.

+In this study, we constructed a projector network denoted as $g$, defined by the mapping $g: Z \rightarrow X$, where $Z$ is the latent space and $X$ is the input space of the surrogate simulator.
+This projector network is composed of several residual blocks, each incorporating layer normalization\cite{ba2016layer} and swish activation\cite{ramachandran2017searching}.
+Across all three AEM tasks, a consistent configuration of four residual blocks was employed.
+Notably, the total number of parameters for this network is 730K, which is considerably lower in comparison to the medium surrogate simulator used in all three tasks.
+For more details, please refer to Section \ref{sec:proj}.

-In practice, a mini-batch is composed of multiple solution candidates and optimization is performed in parallel for each candidate within the mini-batch, similar to the NA method.
-For example, suppose that the mini-batch size is 32, the number of promising candidates $N$ is 4, and the number of branches $K$ is 8.
+In practice, a batch is composed of multiple solution candidates and optimization is performed in parallel for each candidate within the batch, similar to the NA method.
+For example, suppose that the batch size is 32, the number of promising candidates $N$ is 4, and the number of branches $K$ is 8.
 In this case, the NeuLag method uses randomly initialized latent variables $\{ z^{1}_{c_1},...,z^{8}_{c_1},...,z^{8}_{c_4} \}$ and coefficient $\{ \gamma^{1}_{c_1},...,\gamma^{8}_{c_1},...\gamma^{8}_{c_4} \}$.
-The number of latent variables and coefficients is the same as the mini-batch size (Fig \ref{fgr:branching_selection}).
+The number of latent variables and coefficients is the same as the batch size (Fig \ref{fgr:branching_selection}).

 The loss in the NeuLag method, $\mathrm{L}_{\mathrm{NL}}$, is calculated similarly to that in the NA method, except we use the activation function $\sigma$ instead of $\mathrm{L}_{\mathrm{bnd}}$:

 Although we use an additional projector network, there may be concerns about its impact on the optimization speed compared to the NA method.
 However, when employing a highly accurate surrogate simulator, the projector size is small compared to the size of the surrogate simulator; therefore, the speed is not significantly affected.
 The optimization speed is discussed in Section \ref{experiments}.